Atherosclerosis is the abnormal accumulation of lipids and products

 LDL receptors (R) are increased by treatment with resins and HMG-CoA

 reductase inhibitors.
 For identification of abbreviations of the

 lipoproteins, some drug classes, and additional discussion, see

 (HDL), exerts several antiatherogenic effects.
 HDL participates

 in pathways that retrieve cholesterol from the artery wall and inhibit

 the oxidation of atherogenic lipoproteins.
-Low ...
+Low levels of HDL are ...